LanceNorskog/deep-scurve/image_processing.md

 Note that there are many space-filling curves.
 Empirical research has shown that the Hilbert curve is the best for our purposes.
 (See Appendix for links to research on this.)

-## Hilbert space-filling curves as a matrix function
+## Hilbert Space-Filling Curves as a Matrix Function

 The following grids show how cells are numbered in a Hilbert path through an 8x8 grid.
 The left grid shows the conventional computer memory-based addressing.
 The right grid shows the path through the grid in cell order.